Akascape/Sprite-Extractor-On-The-Go/README.md

 ## How To Use:
 <br>1) After entering the program, you have to first input the sprite image file(.png) and the main data file(like .plist) in their respective sections.
 <br>2) Then just click on the extract button and it will take a few seconds to extract the sprite sheet images.
-<br>3) Then check the folder which will be created in the same directory.
+<br>3) Then check the output folder which will be created in the same directory.
 <br>(Make sure the base name of both the files are same and they are in the same directory).
 <br>
 ## UI: